devnull-cz/c-prog-lang/modules/pointers.md

 int *p2 = p;
 ```

-- note that the `&` reference operator is possible to use only on objects that
+- note that the `&` address-of operator is possible to use only on objects that
   may be assigned values.
 The following is invalid then:

 ```C